Aeknasd145/ChatGPT-Assistant-API-with-Pure-PHP/README.md

 # ChatGPT-Assistant-API-with-Pure-PHP
-This is basic a chatgpt assistant created with PHP8 and using OOP
+This is a ocde for chatgpt assistant, created with PHP8 and using OOP